 Source: eatplant-based.com

-Applesauce muffins with diced apples and raisins are a sweet, fun, and low-calorie breakfast (or snack!) you will deeply enjoy.
+Applesauce muffins with diced apples and raisins are a sweet, fun, and low-calorie breakfast you will enjoy.

-The recipe suggests you add some chopped walnuts to the batter, and I second that.
-The nutty crunch really transforms the taste and texture.
-But you can also use hazelnuts or even almonds.
+The recipe suggests you add some chopped walnuts to the batter, but you can also use hazelnuts or even almonds.

 Rich in warm spices, soft, and moist, these muffins are nothing but fruity sweetness in a cup.